cw4444/internal-comms-ops-dashboard/README.md

 ## Why This Matters

 Internal comms teams often spend too much time chasing inputs, formatting drafts, managing stakeholder handoffs and duplicating content across channels.
 This concept shifts that workload into a compact operating layer so the human operator can focus on judgement, sequencing and message quality instead of admin drag.

-## License

-This project is proprietary.
-You may not use, copy, modify, redistribute, deploy, or install it for commercial or client use without prior written permission.

-Commercial licenses are available.
-For business use, professional installation, or deployment enquiries, contact me